kbaggen/Cheapfathers-Bubble-Logger/README.md

   - A airtight Blow-off system is needed if you use low headspace,
   - Or,  a high headspace of 33% together with a low temperature and hence a slow fermentation can also overcome the issue!
 * All calculations is based on precise amounts of wort, hence, keep eye on you amounts in Liters.
+* The logger psot to ubidots every 2 minutes, and as mssing SBM post will influrence on precision of SG estrimation, you need good/steedy WiFi.
 * This equipment do make use of Arduino IDE, and hence, you need to be familiar with Arduino IDE or willing to learn!!!